Joseph H. Lebowsky Center

 122 E. Main Street,

-The Capitol Theatre was originally a vaudeville house when it opened in 1926, and later turned to movies only.
-It closed as a movie theater in 1985.
+The Capitol Theatre was originally a 1,200-seat vaudeville house when it opened on March 4, 1926, and later turned to movies only.
+It closed as a movie theatre in 1985.

 After a brief period when it was home to a church, it was taken over by the Owosso Players for live theatrical performances.

-The current name of the theater is in honor of the theater’s builder, Joseph Lebowsky, whose family owned the theater.
+The current name of the theatre is in honor of the theatre’s builder, Joseph Lebowsky, whose family owned the theatre.

 Just login to your account and subscribe to this theater